 For many of us, 480p and 1080p etc. are just numbers.
 You can safely assume the higher number the better but do not understand much past that.
 The “p” in all these stands for progressive and is the preferred format over “i” which stands for interlaced.
 Not many projectors use the “i” format so I would suggest you don’t worry too much about it.

 You should feel a little bit more confident in your AV term knowledge by now.
-At Mustard, we know AV can be overwhelming.
+At Mustard Presentations, we know AV can be overwhelming.
 We do everything we can to help you understand your AV quote by providing written proposal along with a breakdown of equipment.
-Our experienced and knowledgeable Project Managers will talk you through the quote line by line, explaining AV terms as needed.
-It is crucial to have your AV company explain everything so you understand your AV quote.
+Our experienced and knowledgeable Project Managers will talk you through the quote line by line, explaining AV terms, as needed.
+It is crucial to have your AV company explain everything, so you fully understand your AV quote.
 When you understand what is being provided, you are armed with the knowledge to make the best decisions on AV for your event.
-If you have any questions about projector hire, then speak to our team today.
+If you have any questions about projector hire, then contact our team today.

 At Mustard Presentations we have the expertise, knowledge, quality equipment and technical know how to help to create a professional AV solution.